Murat Aliev’s Bonum Capital deal consolidates Russian forestry sector

 Russia is home to a fifth of the planet’s forests, more than any other country in the world by a comfortable margin.
 But the country’s share in the global forest products market is just 4%, according to the UN.

-International investment group Bonum Capital believes that this has the potential to change, and is brokering a deal worth over half a billion dollars, which will make it a large stakeholder in a land-rich publically traded Russian forestry company Segezha Group, founder and sole owner of Bonum Capital, Murat Aliev, accounced on October 11.
+International investment group Bonum Capital believes that this has the potential to change, and is brokering a deal worth over half a billion dollars, which will make it a large stakeholder in a land-rich publically traded Russian forestry company Segezha Group, founder and sole owner of Bonum Capital Murat Aliev accounced on October 11.

-Bonum’s deal with Segezha, due to be concluded at the beginning of next year, will see the investment group sell Inter Forest Rus – a holding company comprised of high-quality assets and substantial forestry resources that was established to consolidate quality assets in the sector– to Segezha, expanding its existing resource base by half again.
+Bonum’s deal with Segezha, due to be concluded at the beginning of next year, will see the investment group sell Inter Forest Rus – a holding company comprised of high-quality assets and substantial forestry resources that was established to consolidate quality assets in the sector – to Segezha, expanding its existing resource base by half again.
 As a result of the deal, Segezha will own 16.1mn hectares of forest under long-term lease, five times more than any of its largest publicly traded peers.

 The deal value is in the region of $515mn.
 It is expected that this amount will be split in three parts: $238mn will be applied towards restructuring and consolidation costs in respect of the target assets; $205mn will be used to retire some of the target group’s debt; and Bonum Capital will take home approximately $82mn, $68mn of which is payable in instalments across a period of four years post-completion subject to the satisfaction of certain payment conditions.